Help to Save: how to boost your savings

 Once your Help to Save account is open, it’s up to you how much and how often you save.
 To get the tax-free bonus, you aren’t required to save a minimum amount or even save every month.
 However, the maximum you can save is £50 a month.

 The account stays open for fours years, after which it closes.
 You can withdraw the money from your savings at any time and it’ll be paid into your bank account.

 You can also close the account early.
 However, as you’re only allowed one Help to Save account, you won’t be able to open another in the future.
 If you close the account early, you won't be eligible for the next bonus that's due.

 How is the Help to Save bonus paid?

-The second bonus is paid at the end of the fourth year and is 50% of savings you pay into the account above the highest balance you’ve saved.
-So if you continue to save £50 a month you’ll be adding another £1200 to your savings pot and will receive another £600 bonus.
+The second bonus is paid at the end of the fourth year, and is 50% of savings you pay into the account above the highest balance you’ve saved.
+So if you continue to save £50 a month you’ll be adding another £1200 to your savings pot and you'll receive another £600 bonus.

-But, if you withdraw all the money you save after two years and then carry on saving you won’t get a bonus in year four because your highest balance would never go over £1,200.
+However, if you withdraw all the money you save after two years and then carry on saving, you won’t get a bonus in year four because your highest balance would never go over £1,200.